naturale0/naturale0.github.io/_posts/2021-02-14-LDA-1-background-topic-modelling.md

 > 4. inference - Gibbs sampling
 > 5. smooth LDA

-In this series of posts, I would like to explain backgrounds and model structure, and to implement it from scratch with numpy.
+In this series of articles, I would like to explain backgrounds and model structure, and to implement it from scratch with numpy.